slawekludwiczak/leetcode/README.md

 66. Plus One
 125. Valid palindrome (swift)
 938. Range sum of bst
-2558.
+2058.
+Find the Minimum and Maximum Number of Nodes Between Critical Points * 2558.
 Take gifts from the richest pile
 ```